Grzetan/pygameZoom/README.md

 # How it works

-PyZoom sees canvas not as pixel grid but as coordinates system.
+pygameZoom sees canvas not as pixel grid but as coordinates system.

-When using pyZoom you can declare key point's of figures by using floats.
+When using pygameZoom you can declare key point's of figures by using floats.

 That means you can for example declare the center of a circle at (x=20.34, y=189.798).